-Of course there were other chicken-shit or usurious guys in my younger days, but nothing with them that approached rape.
+Of course there were other usurious guys in my younger days, but nothing with them that approached assault.
 Inappropriate workplace behavior is another story.
 I ran out of fingers counting those.
 I left the university after a boss told me as a way conveying condolences after my brother’s death, that “he had so many things he wanted to do before he died; he’d never slept with a black women.”
 I was cornered in isolated library spaces by supervisors.
 A trusted mentor suggested we travel to a professional meeting together when there was no reason for me to attend and when his marriage was on the rocks.

 This was when my mother and another brother passed away and my remaining two brothers developed dementia.
-It was also during that time that I realized my mother and I were in a possible Münchausen-by-Proxy relationship and definitely a factitious-by-proxy relationship in my early life which lead to other factitious relationships through my twenties.
+It was also during that time that I finally realized my mother and I were in a possible Münchausen-by-Proxy relationship and definitely a factitious-by-proxy relationship in my early life, which lead to other factitious relationships through my twenties.

 The past eight years I have written publicly about personal things.
 From this I learned even more about healing myself.
 I will never give up on learning until I reach an old age filled with dementia and drool.